daviddalpiaz/appliedstats/diagnostics.md

 Constant variance is often called **homoscedasticity**.
 Conversely, non-constant variance is called **heteroscedasticity**.
 We've seen how we can use a fitted versus residuals plot to look for these attributes.

 While a fitted versus residuals plot can give us an idea about homoscedasticity, sometimes we would prefer a more formal test.
 There are many tests for constant variance, but here we will present one, the [**Breusch-Pagan Test**](https://en.wikipedia.org/wiki/Breusch%E2%80%93Pagan_test){target="_blank"}.
-The exact details of the test will omitted here, but importantly the null and alternative can be considered to be,
+The exact details of the test will be omitted here, but importantly the null and alternative can be considered to be,

 - $H_0$: Homoscedasticity.
 The errors have constant variance about the true model.
 - $H_1$: Heteroscedasticity.
 The errors have non-constant variance about the true model.